top of page

 *Meal donations are welcome, too!*

-And you can help us, too, by donating to our cause so we can offset the event's costs.
+You can also help us by donating to our cause, which will help offset the event's costs.

 Every little bit helps, and each donation is greatly appreciated!